 \end{enumerate} In the focusing case, the NLSE3 admits localized pulse-like waves or {\em soliton} solutions \cite{sulem1999nls, scott2004encyclopedia, ablowitz2011nonlinearwaves}

 where $\omega_\mathrm{sol}=(c^2 - \eta^2)/2$, $\eta$ and $c$ are the arbitrary amplitude and speed of the soliton, and $x_0,\phi_0$ are the soliton's center position and phase at $t=0$.

-For the numerical examples of this subsection, we choose as the reference solution $u_\mathrm{ref}(x,t)$ the traveling soliton given by equation \eqref{eq:NLSE3_soliton} with parameters $\eta=1, \phi_0=x_0=0$, moving with speed $c=0.5$.
-The spatial discretization is obtained by using the Fourier pseudo-spectral method with $N=2^{11}$ modes on the domain $I=[-50, 50]\subset \mathbb{R}$ (see \ref{sec:pseudo-spectral} for details on the pseudo-spectral discretization and criteria for parameters selection).
+For the numerical example of this subsection, we chose as reference solution $u_\mathrm{ref}(x,t)$ the traveling soliton given by equation \eqref{eq:NLSE3_soliton} with parameters $\eta=1, \phi_0=x_0=0$, moving with speed $c=0.5$.
+The discretization in space is obtained by using the Fourier pseudo-spectral method with $N=2^{11}$ modes on the interval $I=[-50, 50]\subset \mathbb{R}$ (see \ref{sec:pseudo-spectral} for details on the pseudo-spectral discretization and criteria for parameters selection).
 The evolution of the soliton is shown in Figure \ref{fig:NLSE3_abs_solution}, as calculated with the sixth-order affine splitting with $\Delta t=0.025$ for $t\in[0,10]$.
 It is observed the expected result, namely, the soliton moves without changing its shape and its center position goes from $x_0=0$ to $x=5$ at $t=10$.

-In what follows, we describe in certain detail the results obtained by applying the methodology discussed in the introductory notes of this section, as this will set the stage for analyzing all the subsequent examples.